ChinmayRai/Automatically-Curated-Accident-Maps/README.md

 Time Accuracy = 63.29 %

 #### Pending Pipeline
-1. get pinpointed location and time from clauses between prepositions
-2. get number of casualities by analysing the subject part of sentences and developing a similar procedure for casualities
-3. integrate the processes of getting loc, time and casualities
-4. getting coordinates from location names - done
-5. data plotting - done

 #### Notes to self
 1. sent_selector7.py and sent_selector7_beta.py are same except that beta version also prints certain things